burgil/cloudflare-sentry/README.md

 # Prerequisite:

-1. Sign up for Sentry: (Requires business email)
+1. Sign up for Sentry: (Requires a business email)

 https://sentry.io/

-New Account > Welcome to Sentry
+`New Account > Welcome to Sentry`

-2. Install Sentry - Select `NODE.JS` as the platform
+2. Install Sentry - Select `NODE.JS` as the platform (You are not really installing anything to your computer it's just setting up the sentry)

 https://YOURORGNAME.sentry.io/onboarding/select-platform/